ROF13ThFloor/DB-Access-Controll-System/README.md

 <br/>
 in this project we use different technologies , such as postgress DB , Django framework , Jquery  .
 <br/>
-in this project we implement a acces controll system for hospital based on mandatory Access controll model ,
+in this project we implements an access controll system for hospital based on mandatory Access controll model ,
 <br/>
 # Mandatory access controll
 based on the Wikipedia article :